clearyk6/CA4010/README.md

 Report and Dataset based on Workshops.
 Generate your own dataset (using web scrape) or use an online dataset.
 Can use Classification, Clustering or Association Rule Mining.

+- BCA for getting rid of attributes.. make sure to keep important ones, but too many attributes is detrimental.
+- GROUP 49 for project reference.
+- Workshop presentation submissions close at 11p.m on Monday night.

 ### Report Structure

 - Slide 1: Idea and dataset description
-- Slide 2: Data Preparation (from your orkshop presentation)
+- Slide 2: Data Preparation (from your Workshop presentation)
 - Slide 3: Algorithm description
-- SLide 4: Results and Analysis (insights) about what you found
+- Slide 4: Results and Analysis (insights) about what you found

 Method: 25%, Dataset Prep: 25%, Experiments, Eval, Analysis: 50%